-Key theme Opportunities for health promotion/intervention Other recommendations Opportunities for research MSM and Trans Trans For recommendations specifically for MSM see table 11.7 (above) Support the development of a support group in Vale Royal for trans people where the focus is away from sex but where opportunities for sexual health discussion and promotion can be conducted Further exploratory research into the sexual health needs of trans people.
-Adults with learnin disabilities Appropriate individualised sex education.
-Ensure that within the sexual health service provision there are members of staff with the skills to work with patients who have learning disabilities.
+Key theme Opportunities for health promotion/intervention Other recommendations Opportunities for research MSM See table 11.7 specifically on men Appropriate individualised sex education.
+Ensure that within the service provision there are members of staff with the skills to work with patients who have learning disabilities.
 Further exploratory research into the unexplored/unknown sexual health needs of adults with learning disabilities (men and women) with both organisations, parents/carers and potential service users.
-Defined pathways for adults with learning disabilities to access sexual health information and services.
-Must also be well publicised to carers/parents/social services Form filling and paper work for adults with a learning disability should be kept to a minimum where possible and staff must be aware and understanding that there may be literacy problems.
-Seldom-heard groups Care leavers/looked after children Develop "loud and proud" promotion though bold, colourful and public promotion materials and activities which dispel embarrassment about sexual health services; Increased availability of information on local sexual health services in prominent locations, such as supported accommodation, care homes and council buildings Create visible and structured links between social services and sexual health clinics, including signposting to services for looked after young people who are new to the area and tailored awareness raising events as part of leaving care programme.
+Adults with learning disabilities Defined pathways for adults with learning disabilities to access sexual health information and services.
+Must also be well-known to carers/parents/social services Form filling and paper work for adults with a learning disability should be kept to a minimum where possible and staff must be aware and understanding that there may be literacy problems. users.
+Seldom-heard groups Care leavers/looked after children Develop "loud and proud" promotion though bold, colourful and public promotion materials and activities which dispel embarrassment about sexual health services; Increased availability of information on local sexual health services in prominent locations, such as supported accommodation, care homes and council buildings Create visible and structured links between social services and sexual health clinics, including signposting to services for looked after young people who are new to the area, tailored awareness raising events as part of leaving care programme.
 Form filling and paper work for looked after children and care leavers should be kept to a minimum where possible and staff must be aware and understanding that there may be literacy problems; Build upon care leavers' positive attitudes towards their GPs by developing links between community, GUM and primary care that are easy for patients to navigate.
 Further, in depth research on the sexual health needs of looked after children needs to be conducted, particularly those aged 13 years plus.
-Consultation work with looked after children by an organisation with links and specialise training to talk with potentially vulnerable young people would be idea.
+Consultation work with young looked after children by an organisation with links and specialise training to talk with potentially vulnerable young people would be idea.
 Consultation with stakeholders should also be elicited to ensure that the sexual health needs of looked after children and care leavers are covered in sexual health service planning